 DTCR Short Volume

-Global X - Data Center & Digital Infrastructure ETF (DTCR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $665.0M, listed on NASDAQ, carrying a beta of 1.43 to the broader market.
-The Global X Data Center & Digital Infrastructure ETF (DTCR) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Data Center REITs & Digital Infrastructure Index. public since 2020-10-29.
+Global X - Data Center & Digital Infrastructure ETF (DTCR) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $663.7M, listed on NASDAQ, carrying a beta of 1.45 to the broader market.
+The Global X Data Center & Digital Infrastructure ETF (DTCR) is structured to closely track the overall investment performance—including both capital appreciation and income generation—of the Solactive Data Center REITs & Digital Infrastructure Index, before any management fees or operational expenses are considered. public since 2020-10-29.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.